MaxWasUnavailable/TeleportOnJoin/README.md

 ## Features

 - Set target coordinates for teleportation.
-- Set teleport ID, which ensures only-once teleportation.
+  - The mod tracks who has been teleported for a specific target.
+To teleport again, coordinates must be changed.
-    - Note that ID must be incremented in order to set up a new teleport.
-When a player is teleported, the system logs that this has been done for a specific ID and will not teleport the player again for that ID.
+- Enable & disable teleportation.